matrix-org/thirdroom/docs/websg/api/classes/WebSG.Scene.md

 [WebSG](../modules/WebSG.md).Scene

-Class representing a scene in a scene graph.
+Class representing the root of a scene graph.

 ## Table of contents